Caleb00004/Caleb00004/README.md

 ## Hello There👋, I’m Akpan Caleb

-i am a passionate Front End Web eveloper. i specialise in Javascript, React, HTML, CSS and i'm willing/open to learning new technologies to add to my Stack.
+i am a passionate Front End Web eveloper. i specialise in Javascript, Typescript, React, HTML, CSS and i'm willing/open to learning new technologies to add to my Stack.

-- Currently getting into Typescript & NextJS
+- Currently getting into Node JS & Next JS
 - You can reach me on calebakpan7@gmail.com